-Dr. Gregory Dewey Selected as the Eighth President of Albany College of Pharmacy and Health Sciences
+Dr. Gregory Dewey Selected as the Ninth President of Albany College of Pharmacy and Health Sciences

 Dr. Dewey currently serves as Provost at the University of La Verne in California, a role he has held since 2009.
 In that capacity, he has been responsible for achieving the highest standards of academic excellence, ensuring outstanding teaching and promoting scholarly and creative activities.
 During his time at La Verne, he has overseen academic affairs, student affairs, student services, enrollment management, financial aid, and athletics for the institution.
 The University of La Verne is a comprehensive doctoral university that enrolls approximately 8,000 students over four colleges and nine regional campuses.